mhertel278/summer_camp_dashboard/README.md

 - I created several functions that
     - created dictionaries of schools, instruments, or lesson teachers with integers as keys
-    - used numpy.randint() to randomly select which key to call thus assigning a dict value for a student
+    - used numpy.randint() to randomly select which key to call thus assigning a dict value for a student, examples here:
 ![shirts](/images/shirt_sizer.png)
 ![instrument function](/images/inst_func.png)
 - I used randint() to determine how many fake records to create